pha5echange/eng-tools/README.md

 Run this, and it will use the 'data/date_ratios.txt' file from earlier.
 It writes the output to 'results/eng_cdr.txt'

-7) 'eng_prob.py' converts a genre data file (which is basically a frequency distribution) to a probability distribution.
+7) 'eng_prob.py' converts the output from a single genre plot (the results file from 'eng_plot.py'- a genre data file which has been converted to a frequency distribution) to a probability distribution.
 The purpose of this is to facilitate analysis at a later date.
-To use this script, copy a genre data file to 'data/..' and rename it to 'genre_freq_data.txt'.
+To use this script, copy a genre plot file to 'data/..' and rename it to 'genre_freq_data.txt'.

 8) 'eng_plot_retromatic.py' plots the data gleaned (manually) from 'http://everynoise.com/retromatic.html' This charts the genres of the most popular 5000 songs for every year since 1950 (based on Echonest 'song' genres figures; these are unavailable to the API).
 A file containg this data can be found in the 'data/' directory, and this is where the script will look for 'retromatic.txt'.